ManaviSolutions/b2uPanel-public/README.md

 ```
 dest / data-dest
 ```
+`string` - _(Optional)_ - Set a different target HTML element to receive the results of the b2uPanel's AJAX call.

+This can be useful when the results of a b2uPanel event should refresh an entire page or a different page section.
+It can be used to simulate buttons where the b2uPanel can act as the button element.
 ##
 ```
 data-height
 ```
+`string` - _(Optional)_ - Set on the b2uPanel HTML element, this parameter will set the element's `min-height` attribute.
+The value set for this should be in valid style attribute format (i.e., `"60px"`, `"3em"`, etc.).

+***@noye -*** _Only available via data-height HTML attribute._
 ##
 ```
 click
 ```
+`callback` - _(Optional)_ - The function to call when the b2uPanel element is clicked.
+This function will receive the `b2uPanel.Event` object.
 ##
 ```
 error
 ```
+`callback` - _(Optional)_ - The function to call when the b2uPanel's AJAX execution fails, or the plugin has an internal error.
+This function will receive the `b2uPanel.Event` object.
 ##
 ```
 success
 ```
+`callback` - _(Optional)_ - The function to call when the b2uPanel's AJAX execution succeeds.
+This function will receive the `b2uPanel.Event` object.
 ##
 ```
 complete
 ```
+`callback` - _(Optional)_ - The function to call when the b2uPanel's AJAX execution completes regardless of AJAX success or error.
+This function will receive the `b2uPanel.Event` object.
 ##

 # Methods